Wild Art - A Brush with Nature

 Joe Marais is a South African wildlife artist whose work is defined by authenticity, field experience, and a deep, lifelong connection to the African wilderness.
 For more than 30 years, he has dedicated his career to capturing the wild, unfiltered essence of Africa — not as an observer from afar, but as someone who has lived its rhythm, its silence, and its unforgettable moments.

 Joe’s artistic journey began not in a classroom or studio, but in the bush itself.
 With no formal art training, he developed his own distinctive style through intuition, passion, and thousands of hours spent in the presence of Africa’s wildlife.
+His work includes a wide range of African wildlife paintings, inspired by the landscapes and animals of Africa.
 His preferred medium, acrylics, allows him to work with precision and realism, bringing to life the dramatic light, textures, and emotion that define his paintings.
 Every artwork he creates is rooted in personal field observation and reference photography — moments witnessed firsthand, often under challenging or thrilling conditions.

 His research trips across South Africa, Botswana, Zambia, and Zimbabwe form the backbone of his creative process.
 Joe and his wife, Ilse, frequently camp in remote regions of Botswana, sleeping in a small ground tent while elephants, lions, and leopard move quietly around them at night.
 Days are spent at waterholes, observing animal interactions, sketching, and photographing the “magic moments” he later brings to canvas.
 These experiences give his work an unmatched level of accuracy, intimacy, and emotional depth.